niccoX/ansible-lemp/README.md

 # Ansible LAMP installation

-Will install a LAMP server with additional misc packages and copy over configuration files.
+Will deploy a LAMP server with additional misc packages and copy over templated configuration files.

 ### Installation

-Install Ansible:
+Install Ansible on your local host:

 ```sh
 $ apt-add-repository ppa:ansible/ansible